-In 2011 I was traveling the west coast on a road trip with a good friend.
+I first stepped-foot in Oregon in June of 2011 during a west coast road trip with a good friend.
 Our first night was spent camping at Beachside State Park near Waldport, Oregon.
 I woke up before the rising of the sun and walked down the beach with only the soothing rush of the ocean and the faint squawk of a seagull in the distance.
 It was in that moment that I experienced one of the most profound and surreal moment in my life.
-I didn’t know how to describe, but I knew that I felt deeply called to this place known as Oregon.
+I didn’t know how to describe it, but I knew that I felt deeply called to this place known as Oregon.

 One year later in 2012 I began another west coast adventure, flying to Los Angeles with only what I had in my backpack.
 I had no plan other than to walk, meet people and discover ways to serve others in need of a genuine human connection, love, peace and compassion.
 After a few weeks of traveling northward, I arrived at the southern border of the Oregon coast and walked the 360+ miles of Oregon’s coastline.
 That was my first true introduction to the people of Oregon.